 Here’s a useful cheat sheet:

 - Buy organic products.
 Hemp absorbs and accumulates both the nutrients and toxins from its environment.
-The goal is to avoid the toxins and maximize the number of nutrients.
+The goal is to avoid toxins and maximize the number of nutrients.
 Organic hemp is the best for the job because it’s free from pesticides and heavy metals.

 - Choose CO2-extracted products.
 CO2 extraction yields clean and potent products without using high temperatures and harsh solvents.